marianasvega/WRO_FE-CETYS/README.md

   ```

 > [!NOTE]
-> Signature number 1 = Color Red.
-> Signature number 2 = Color Green.

-In this code, when the camera detects our signature number 1 it activates our module "followBlock_red" which makes the robot swerve right, according to the manual rules.
-When it detects signature number 2, it swerves left.
+> In this code, when the camera detects our signature number 1 (red) it activates our module "followBlock_red" which makes the robot swerve right, according to the manual rules.
+When it detects signature number 2 (green), it swerves left.

 ### Front Tire Axle (HS-322HD Servo) 🛞
 To give the vehicle more direction at every turn, we installed a free steer system in the front tire axle controlled by an HS-322HD Servo.
 The servo´s blades connect to an axle completely designed by us that leaves a space in between so that the tires can run freely.
 With the speed the motor provides in the rear axle, the front tires don´t need any extra power to reel forward.